isomerpages/moe-chijstc/_theresian-family/Partners/Parent Support Group (PSG).md

 <p>We would like to encourage new parents to come forward to share their
-expertise to provide a holistic education for the students and help to organize activities for parents and students that promote family bonding.&nbsp;We believe that through these activities will your girls further enhance a better relationship with you.</p>
+expertise to provide a holistic education for the students and help to organize activities for parents and students that promote family bonding.&nbsp;We believe that these activities will bring your daughters closer to you and deepen your bond.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PSG_EXCO.png">
 </div>